-Many website registrations use security questions for both password retrieval/reset and sign-in verification.
+Many website registrations use security questions for password reset and sign-in verification.
 Some also ask the same security questions when users call on the phone.
-Security questions are one method to verify the user and stop unauthorized access.
-But there are problems with security questions.
-Websites may use poor security questions that may have negative results:
+Security questions are one method to verify the user, but there are problems with security questions.
+Websites may use poor security questions that may have adverse results:

 - the user can’t remember the answer

 - the question doesn’t work for the user

-- The question is not safe and could be discovered or guessed by others.
+- the question could be discovered or guessed by others.